jinjialij/data_structure_algorithms/readme.md

 }
 ```

 Explanation:
-    Store chars of t into a hashmap
+1. Store chars of t into a hashmap
-    Create a hashmap to track the sliding window which stores characters in the window
+2. Create a hashmap to track the sliding window which stores characters in the window
-    Use formed to record if the window contains all characters of string t
+3. Use formed to record if the window contains all characters of string t
-    Use an array to store window size(i-l+1) and start and end index of the window
+4. Use an array to store window size(i-l+1) and start and end index of the window
-    Loop the string s while(r<s.length)
+5. Loop the string s while(r<s.length)
-    Put every char into the window
+6. Put every char into the window
-    Update formed when windowMap.get(char).intValue()==tMap.get(char).intValue() && tMap.containsKey(char)
+7. Update formed when windowMap.get(char).intValue()==tMap.get(char).intValue() && tMap.containsKey(char)
-    While the window contains all chars of t, moving left pointer until the window no longer contains all
+8. While the window contains all chars of t, moving left pointer until the window no longer contains all
-    while(l<=r && formed == tMap.size())
-    Update left and res array
-    Remove s.charAt(left) from the window map
+9. While(l<=r && formed == tMap.size()), update the left and the res array, remove s.charAt(left) from the window map
-    Check formed: whether the window map contains all chars of string t
+10. Check formed: whether the window map contains all chars of string t

 ### 209 Minimum Size Subarray Sum
 > Given an array of positive integers nums and a positive integer target, return the minimal length of a contiguous subarray [numsl, numsl+1, ..., numsr-1, numsr] of which the sum is greater than or equal to target.
 If there is no such subarray, return 0 instead.

 Example 1:
-    <br>Input: target = 7, nums = [2,3,1,2,4,3]
+Input: target = 7, nums = [2,3,1,2,4,3]
-    <br>Output: 2
+Output: 2
-    <br>Explanation:
+Explanation:
 - The subarray [4,3] has the minimal length under the problem constraint.
 - Loop the array using two pointer
 - Move right pointer and calculate sum